kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 The HorizontalPodAutoscaler API also supports a container metric source where the HPA can track the resource usage of individual containers across a set of Pods, in order to scale the target resource.
 This lets you configure scaling thresholds for the containers that matter most in a particular Pod.
-For example, if you have a web application and a logging sidecar, you can scale based on the resource use of the web application, ignoring the sidecar container and its resource use.
+For example, if you have a web application and a sidecar container that provides logging, you can scale based on the resource use of the web application, ignoring the sidecar container and its resource use.

 If you revise the target resource to have a new Pod specification with a different set of containers,